-A renewable energy demonstration project is underway in Florida.
+Shovel-ready certainly defines a renewable energy demonstration project underway in Florida.
 When completed, one megawatt of solar and wind will be installed on 1,531 existing billboards along stretches of I-10, I-110, I-75 and other major traffic corridors throughout the state.